 New major and degree programs represent significant commitments by faculty and deans.
 The approval process to authorize their implementation is structured to assure wide communication and sufficient planning to make sure that the program is ready for students at the time of implementation.
 After approval by the school/college, the Graduate Faculty Executive Committee (GFEC) (as applicable, for graduate-level programs), and the University Academic Planning Council (UAPC) is complete, the Board of Regents formally authorizes the new degree/major program.
-The approval process is dictated by UW System Administration and Board of Regents policy, and is summarized in APIR’s UW-Madison Planning and Approval Guidelines for New Degree/Majors, which was updated in January 2020.
+The approval process is dictated by UW System Administration and Board of Regents policy.
 Following is a summary of the process with related links:

 Step 1: Preliminary Conversations